div-ops123/Kubernetes-Infrastructure-Automation/README.md

 Next Steps:

 Ansible Setup
-Steps:
-Define inventory with EC2 IPs from Terraform outputs.
-Install prerequisites and Kubernetes components on all nodes.
-Initialize the master and join workers to the cluster.

 Automate the Process.
 Grok query - Step 2: Fetch Terraform Outputs
 - Dynamically fetch the private IP addresses of your nodes from Terraform outputs and use them in your Ansible inventory.